 Emergency Tooth Extraction Near Me in Rockville, Maryland

-But at least one thing is true about all of them: They come with pain.
+But at least one thing is true about all of them: They come with tooth pain.
 In fact, the sensation may be so severe as to require an emergency tooth extraction.

 But have no fear: The emergency dentists at Rockville Dental Arts are here when you need emergency relief.